anafro/anafro/README.md

 </p>

 <h2 align="center">Short Summary</h2>
 I am Anatoly, a Software Developer from Russia.
 I have been working on my projects and developing programming skills for almost 5 years.
 I am still <a href="#education">studying at my university</a>, but I will welcome any of your offer!
-Just <a href="#contacts">contacts</a> me.
+Just <a href="#contacts">contact</a> me.

 [![Anatoly Frolov's GitHub Stats](https://github-readme-stats.vercel.app/api?username=anafro&show_icons=true&theme=nord&hide_title=true)](https://github.com/anuraghazra/github-readme-stats)

 <h2 align="center">Skills</h2>

-_
+I know:

+* Java
+* Laravel
+* Vue
+* MySQL
+* Front-end webstack (HTML, CSS, JavaScript, Sass)
+* Adobe Illustrator

+So I can make a website for you with a beautiful design, and also a solid API for it.
+Moreover, I can work with Java to make standalone applications.

 <h2 align="center">Education</h2>

-_
+🎓 From 2020 to 2024 __[Incomplete]__: "Programming engineering" Bachelor's degree at Far Eastern Federal University, FEFU (Vladivostok, Russia)

 <h2 align="center">Projects</h2>